-Delivery Method: This inservice will be conducted primarily through online learning.
+Delivery Method: This inservice will be conducted primarily through online learning with some face to face training.
 The workshop leader will use appropriate activities and strategies to meet the identified specific objectives of the component.
 Strategies and activities may include, but are not limited to, lecture, large and small group activities, discussion, role-playing, hands-on practice, technology, simulations, field trips, cooperative learning, distance or online learning, action research, observations, demonstration teaching, etc.